Our expert breast surgeons partner with you and your cancer care team to make the best decision to surgically remove breast cancer.

-- To prevent breast cancer in women who have a high risk of developing the disease
+Rush surgeons use mastectomies and lumpectomies to treat breast cancer or prevent cancer in women who have a high risk of developing the disease.

-- A modified radical mastectomy removes your whole breast and most of the lymph nodes from your underarm.
+- A modified radical mastectomy removes your entire breast and most of the lymph nodes from your underarm.

 - Tissue from another area of your body